 Where To Store Bitcoin In Australia

-If you have purchased Bitcoin and currently storing it on a cryptocurrency exchange, then the ownership of your Bitcoin investment is at risk of theft and fraudulent activity.
-The safest and most secure place to store purchased Bitcoins is to withdraw to a hardware wallet such as a Ledger Nano X and keep it in your possession.
+If you have purchased Bitcoin and currently storing it on a Bitcoin exchange, then the ownership of your Bitcoin investment is at risk of theft and fraudulent activity.
+The safest and most secure place to store purchased Bitcoins is to withdraw to a hardware wallet such as a Ledger Nano X or CoolWallet Pro.

 Frequently Asked Questions

-The best exchange in Australia to buy Bitcoin in our opinion is Swyftx.
-The platform offers new and exciting features that make it easy for Australian's to invest in Bitcoin fast and easy.
-Users can buy Bitcoin using a bank transfer with trading fees as low at 0.6%.
-For more information on the best bitcoin sites, read our article on the best cryptocurrency exchanges in Australia before you start trading.
+The best exchange in Australia to buy Bitcoin based on our reviews is Swyftx.
+The exchange offers new and exciting features that make it easy for Australian's to invest in Bitcoin fast and easy.
+Users can buy Bitcoin using a bank transfer with a maximum trading fee of 0.6%.
+The next best option would be CoinSpot which has a simple to use platform to quickly and safely buy Bitcoins.

 One of the cheapest exchanges in Australia to buy Bitcoin is Swyftx.
 The platform offers a competitive trading fee of 0.6% with spreads as low as 0.2%.
 Compared to other Bitcoin providers, the spreads can be as high as 5.2% which eats into your deposit amount.

-Any gains as a result of trading cryptocurrencies still need to be taxed under the capital gains tax (CGT) rules.
-For more information, read our guide on Cryptocurrency tax in Australia.
+Any gains as a result of trading Bitcoin still need to be taxed under the capital gains tax (CGT) rules.
+Read our guide on Bitcoin tax in Australia for more information.

-To conclude our article on buy Bitcoins in Australia, it is important with any financial investment to make sure to do your own research and due diligence on the exchange before depositing any funds to start buying Bitcoins.
-Also, if you don't have a hardware wallet, we suggest that you read our review on the best crypto hardware wallets so you can keep your crypto investment safe.
+To conclude our article on buying Bitcoins in Australia, it is important with any financial investment to make sure to do your own research and due diligence on the exchange before depositing any funds to start buying Bitcoin.
+If using a centralized exchange is not for you, an alternate method is to buy Bitcoin ETFs using traditional brokers in Australia.